 Today is a pretty special day.. it's my 25th birthday!
 I'm officially a quarter of a century old.
 The past year has had some major downs and the fact that my father isn't going to be here today, or any other birthday for that matter, doesn't make me want to celebrate much.
 So that sucks.
 BUT, I'm going to make the best of it and take my son to see a movie (the Smurf movie) with my family.
 Isn't it funny how we wind up doing kid stuff on our birthdays?
 Oh, motherhood.

-I hope you guys aren’t sick of coconut yet!
+Anyways, I hope you guys aren't sick of coconut yet!
 Whenever Easter rolls around, I turn coconut crazy.
-I think this will be my last coconut recipe….
-I think.
-Don’t hate me!
-Anyways, if you’re on the coconut train, then let’s get into this recipe!
-I took my ultra favorite pound cake recipe and turned it all coconutty and delicious.
+If you're on the coconut train, then let's get into this recipe!
+I took my ultra favorite butter pound cake recipe and turned it coconutty.
 While plain pound cake will always have a special place in my heart, this coconut version has it OWNED.
 It is just too good to go back to the plain version.

 Isn't it a beauty?!
 This coconut pound cake has the softest, most velvety texture.
 It's fluffy, but dense like a pound cake should be all at the same time.
 This has gottttt to be on your Easter tables this year.
 It stays moist for days!

 Did you make this recipe?

 Please leave a ⭐️ review below and tag @sprinkle_some_sugar on Instagram!

 - 1 ½ cups unsalted butter room temperature